derekasola/Derekasola.github.io/essays/smartQuestions.md

 Ok, so you still can't find an answer...
 ---
 Nows the time you want to start getting the details ready for the question.
+The header should be helpful to the reader, it should give everything the reader needs to know about what you are trying to do and with what frameworks.
+The body of the question should contain your full question with source code with the trouble area clearly visable to the readers.
+A good tip is to Auto-Formate your code with the code editor to make it look nice and clean in stead of sloppy looking code.

 Example:
 ---